 As soon as an injury lawyer accepts a case for representation, we are analyzing it from start to finish looking at the problem areas and which experts we will need to prove those crucial elements of your case.
 Hiring expert witnesses early serves a few functions.

 Benefits of expert witnesses

-One benefit is that expert witnesses can help us investigate and identify the information needed in order to prove the case.
-Experts can be crucial for helping us figure out what documents we need and what testimony to take in order to prove your case.
-And in order to do this, we must pay upfront for the expert’s time and skill.
+One benefit is that expert witnesses can help us investigate and identify the information needed to prove the case.
+Experts can be crucial for helping us figure out what documents we need and what testimony to take to prove our case.
+And to do this, we must pay upfront for the expert’s time and skill.

 There’s simply no way around this.

-And the settlement offers we get reflect that.
+And the settlement offers we get to reflect that.

 If we waited to hire an expert witness until the case was trial-ready, we may find that there aren’t experts who back our theory of the case.

-We may wind up having invested months or years of time and many thousands of dollars only to have no case to show for it.
+We may wind up having invested months or years and many thousands of dollars only to have no case to show for it.